-Please see our answers to questions 2.12 and 8.1 regarding the obligation of public companies to disclose inside information, including any key progress in the M&A negotiations.
+Please see our answers to question 2.12 regarding the obligation of public companies to disclose inside information, including any key progress in the M&A negotiations.

 In the case of a bid procedure under the POSA, the bid has to be presented firstly to the FSC for approval before its publication.
 After publication of the bid, there is no legal requirement to reveal information concerning the negotiations.
 The negotiations are considered as internal information.
 The results of the bid, however, must be reported to the FSC and published by the bidder.